turingschool/front-end-curriculum/projects/module-1/romcom-pair.md

   - Team uses a PR template
   - Team habitually conducts thorough code reviews in the GitHub GUI to document the progress of the application
   - Team has sought out code reviews from one or more mentors
-  - README is well formatted and descriptive with screenshots or gifs of the application in action
+  - README is well formatted and descriptive with screenshots or gifs of the application in action.
 * **3:**
   - Commits are atomic and frequent, effectively documenting the evolution/progression of the application
   - Commit messages are consistent, descriptive, and concise
   - Team uses PRs to screen/verify code before adding it to the master branch
-  - There is no more than a 10% disparity in code contributions between teammates
+  - There is no more than a 10% disparity in project contributions between teammates
   - README is well formatted and gives good context about the project, including links to both contributors' GitHub profiles, and to the deployed GitHub Pages site
 * **2:**
   - Commits are large and do not effectively communicate the progression of the application
   - Team uses PRs but do not review code before merging into the master branch
   - All teammates can speak to the purpose and functionality of any/every line of code
-  - There is a 20% disparity in code contributions between teammates
+  - There is a 20% disparity in project contributions between teammates
   - README is brief and does not provide context for the project
 * **1:**
   - Teammates do not understand the purpose and functionality of every line of code
   - Some commits are pushed directly to the master branch
   - PRs are used inconsistently
-  - There is a 50% disparity in code contributions between teammates
+  - There is a 50% disparity in project contributions between teammates
   - There is no README, or README is insufficient

 ### JavaScript Style & Implementation